carloscastilla - Fotolia

 The call of cloud computing

-"The growth of cloud is rapid," said Stitch co-founder Jake Stein, who is now senior vice present for Stitch at Talend.
+"The growth of cloud is rapid," said Stitch co-founder Jake Stein, who is now senior vice president for Stitch at Talend.
 "What we see is an explosion of cloud data warehouses."

 "They only work if you get your data into them.
 We see data ingestion as the one common theme," he said.
 "Data lives in a lot of places, but there should be one place for analyzing it."

 "The transform happens after the load.
-That allows us to be laser-focused on the extraction and the loading, and the transform can happen later, using a variety of tools," Stein said, naming Spark among such tools.
+That allows us to be laser-focused on the extraction and the loading, and the transform can happen later, using a variety of tools," Stein said, naming the Apache Spark processing engine among such tools.